DanteLore/dantelore/content/posts/changing-project-name-in-tfs-2012.md

 After some googling and much swearing we finally managed to get it to work.
 The solution isn't to rename the project but to create a new one and move all your work items over.
 Here's how I did it.  **Note that this post only covers work items, not source control**.
 <ul>
-	* Create a new team project with the correct name
+	<li>Create a new team project with the correct name</li>

-	* Make sure the work item templates match and all your customisations have been applied to the new project
+	<li>Make sure the work item templates match and all your customisations have been applied to the new project</li>

-	* Use the TFS Integration Tool to migrate all your work items over
+	<li>Use the TFS Integration Tool to migrate all your work items over</li>
 </ul>
 ## Creating a New Project
 I always forget where to click, but the next image makes it clear.
 Make sure you set the name and choose the correct project template.